Table Of Contents_

 To determine the best pizza stone, we looked at a range of factors that included materials, size, shape, thickness, texture, and accessories.
 While we prioritized actual stone construction, we did look at a range of sizes from 13 to 16 inches in width or diameter, and a variety of shapes (round, square, and rectangular).
 For crispy pizzas, we centered our guide around stones that are 5/8 of an inch thick.
 And we also considered which accessories made a pizza stone easier to use.
+If you need a knife to chop pizza toppings, you can find it in our kitchen products list.

 After considering all of the above, we nominated the Emile Henry Flame Top 14.5” Pizza Stone as our Top Pick.
 It’s the only option in our guide that includes handles — which makes it very user friendly.
 We liked that it also featured a glazed surface that is scratch-resistant.
 And it’s compatible with a wide range of heat sources (ovens, grills, BBQs, and even wood-fired grills).
 Keep reading to learn more about the rest of our top picks.